pradeephubgit/questdb.io/docs/concept/geohashes.md

 For more information and detailed examples of using table readers and writers, see the [Java API documentation](/docs/reference/api/java-embedded/).

-## InfluxDB line protocol
+## ILP

-Geohashes may also be inserted via InfluxDB line protocol.
+Geohashes may also be inserted through ILP.
 The required steps are given below.

 1. Create table with columns of geohash type beforehand: